awsdocs/aws-elemental-medialive-user-guide/doc_source/how-scte-35-events-are-handled-in-manifests.md

 # How SCTE\-35 Events Are Handled in Manifests and Sparse Tracks<a name="how-scte-35-events-are-handled-in-manifests"></a>

-When manifest decoration or sparse track is enabled, AWS Elemental MediaLive inserts up to three types of information\.
+When manifest decoration or sparse track is enabled, MediaLive inserts up to three types of information\.
 The triggers for inserting this information depend on the mode\.

 ## Types of Information<a name="manifest-types-of-info"></a>